About

 Responsibilities included teaching and conducting orchestral sectionals; orchestral administration, financing, and organization; and management of publicity materials, program notes, and webcasting.

-Graduate Teaching Assistant, Department of Music, Cornell University
+Graduate Teaching Instructor, Department of Music, Cornell University

 Fall 2018